Ways to Reduce Inheritance Tax

 In addition to making sure your fortune is distributed the way you want, a well-structured will is a key component of your inheritance tax planning

 Finally, changes in April 2017 brought in a ‘main residence nil rate’ band.
 This allows for less inheritance tax to be paid when a property which was the deceased’s main residence is left to a direct descendent.
 This means it only applies to the deceased’s children (including adopted children, foster children and step-children) or grand-children.
-The additional allowance starts at £100,000 and will be phased up to £175,000 by 2020, from which point it will increase at the Consumer Price Index.
-The allowance only applies to estates worth less than £2million.
+The additional allowance is £175,000 or £350,000 for a couple, allowing you to pass on a property worth up to £1 million without tax.
+However, if the total estate is worth more than £2 million, the additional allowance starts to taper off, and is lost completely for estates above £2.7 million for a couple (£2.35 million for a single person).

 So there are lots of ways to reduce the IHT liabilities for your estate.
 It is a particularly complex area, so always seek professional advice before you act.

-Contact us if you would like to be put in touch with an inheritance tax expert who can guide you through the options.
+Contact us if you would like to be put in touch with an inheritance tax expert – part of our in-house financial advisors’ team – who can guide you through the options.